pfsense/docs/source/releases/2-1-new-features-and-changes.rst

 -  OpenVPN can accept attributes from RADIUS via avpairs for things like inacl, outacl, dns-server, routes
--  OpenVPN checkbox for “topology subnet” to use one IP per client in tun mode
+-  OpenVPN checkbox for "topology subnet" to use one IP per client in tun mode
 -  OpenVPN local/remote network boxes can accept multiple comma-separated networks
 -  OpenVPN status for SSL/TLS server instances can now display the routing table for the VPN instance
--  OpenVPN now allows selecting “localhost” as the interface
+-  OpenVPN now allows selecting "localhost" as the interface
 -  Gateways are created for assigned OpenVPN server instances as well as clients
 -  OpenVPN instances can run on the same port on different interfaces